lxc/terraform-provider-incus/docs/data-sources/cluster.md

 # incus_cluster

 Provides information about an Incus cluster.
-This resource supports clustered as well as non-clustered (standalone) setups and will treat them accordingly.
-Non-clustered setups will look like a cluster with a single member whose name is the empty string (`""`).

 ## Example Usage